joaomfs/starwars/README.md

 ## Running the project

-For running this project you need a database called 'starwars' in a MongoDB server running on port 27017 on localhost.
+To run this project you need a database called 'starwars' in a MongoDB server running on port 27017 on localhost.

 Or, you can use the deployed database at MongoDB Atlas by changing the app.config['MONGO_URI'] to 'mongodb+srv://skywalker:maytheforcebewithyou@cluster0-z7w6h.mongodb.net/starwars?retryWrites=true'